Why The Cyber Defense Megatrend Is A Huge Opportunity For Profits

 Put it all together, and research firm Gartner is projecting global cyber-defense spending to reach $150 billion.
 Some of those dollars will be geared towards network security equipment; others will be spent on application security or identity access management.

 It’s a large revenue pie.
 Yet, it’s still cheaper to proactively discourage or fend off an attack than to clean up the mess after one strikes.
 To be sure, investors have noticed the massive sums of cash being thrown around.
-One of the leaders in this space, Palo Alto Networks (Nasdaq: PANW), has tripled in value since March 2020.
+One of the leaders in this space, Palo Alto Networks (Nasdaq: PANW), has quadrupled in value since March 2020.